voidify3/TradingApp/Documentation/DetailedDesignDoc.md

 ###OrgUnit
-This DataObject subclass represents a record in the ``
+This DataObject subclass represents a record in the `orgunit` table.
+Its fields (private with public getters) are:
+* name (no setter)
+* credits int (public setter)

+The class has no methods other than accessors and mutators.

+NAME LENGTH RESTRICTION, CREDITS POSITIVE RESTRICTION

 ###Asset
-This DataObject subclass represents a record in the ``
+This DataObject subclass represents a record in the `Asset` table.
+Its fields (private with public getters) are:
+* id (no setter)
+* description (no setter???)

 ###InventoryRecord
 This DataObject subclass represents a record in the ``